go-aah/examples/domain-subdomain/README.md

   <h2 align="center">Example - Domain, Subdomain and Wildcard Subdomain</h2>
 </p>

-This sample application gives insights on how to use domains, subdomains and wildcard subdomains with aah framework.
+This example application gives insights on how to use domains, subdomains and wildcard subdomains with aah framework.
 Reference to [Routes Config](https://docs.aahframework.org/routing.html).

 ### Get aah examples